 Coming to a new doctor’s office can be scary and confusing.
 Get answers to frequently asked questions and feel at ease when you visit Utah Cardiology.

-Below are some frequently asked questions from people just like you.
+Below are some frequently asked questions.
 Click on a question below to view the answer.
 If you still have questions or can’t find an answer please feel free to contact us.

 Utah Cardiology accepts most major insurance plans.
 Please review the list on the Insurance page.
 While every insurance plan may not be on the list, please call our billing office if you don’t see your insurance plan or if you have additional questions.

 When your visit or test is complete and the cardiologist dictates a report, a copy of the consultation or results will be sent to your doctor.
 To ensure that we send it to the correct physician, please inform the secretary or nurse which doctor you would like the results sent.

 Most insurance companies require that you pay a co-pay for each office visit.
 Every plan will vary in what this amount will be.
 Please refer to your benefits book, insurance card or contact your insurance company if you have any questions about your benefits.
 Many times insurance companies require that you pay a higher co-pay when you see a specialist.
 Typically, this is more than the amount that you pay when you visit your family doctor or primary care physician.
 Please be aware that you will be required to pay the specialist co-pay when you see a provider at Utah Cardiology.
 If you don’t have medical insurance you may be required to pay a portion of your bill when you check-in for your appointment.
 If you have any questions or would like to make payment arrangements, please contact our billing office at (801) 397-3000.

 Most visits there is very little paperwork that needs to be completed.
 However, if this is your first visit to one of our offices, you may be required to complete some simple medical history forms to help us serve you better.